Reuh/anselme/README.md

 Text in another event.
 ```

-Beyond theses pragmatic reasons, the event buffering also serves as a way to group together several lines.
+Beyond technical reasons, the event buffering also serves as a way to group together several lines.
 For example, choice A and B will be sent to the game at the same time and can therefore be assumed to be part of the same "choice block", as opposed to choice C wich will be sent alone:

 ```
 > Choice A